Archives West Finding Aid

 - Summary

-- The Thomas McGuane papers contain manuscripts and correspondence related to the literary career of celebrated writer Thomas McGuane.
-Manuscripts make up the bulk of the collection and feature novels, short fiction, essays, and screenplays written between 1982 and 2010.
+- The Thomas McGuane papers contain manuscripts and correspondence related to the literary career of writer Thomas McGuane.
+Manuscripts make up the bulk of the collection and include novels, short fiction, essays, and screenplays written between 1982 and 2010.
 McGuane's manuscripts consist of multiple drafts that feature edits from McGuane and his editors, which provide evidence of how his works took shape through the drafting and publication process.

 - Repository